Nike Air Zoom Streak LT 4 Review Facts

 , it provides plush cushioning while still maintaining its shape after heavy usage.
 Its only downside, however, is that it runs thinner than most other midsole materials.
 Thankfully, two other features are included to provide additional support.
 A Zoom Air unit is fixed into the heel for added shock absorption, and a TPU shank is built into the midsole to provide additional structure.
 Even with these additions, however, reviewers still note that this shoe is not supportive enough for all-day wear.

 The Air Zoom Streak LT 4 features a Flymesh upper, which combines durable knitting with targeted breathability.
 Vents are created along the forefoot and sides to better eliminate hotspots and keep the foot dry during runs.
 Synthetic overlays are placed over this material in order to provide more structure.
 The tongue is held in place at the top and sides by an internal arch strap, aided further by Dynamic Fit technology and the shoe’s lacing system.
 All of this, combined with a padded collar, provides a fit that’s light and comfortable yet completely secure.
+Read also about nike best running shoes.

 The Air Zoom Streak LT 4 is one of the lightest shoes that can be found in Nike’s catalog, with men’s shoes averaging at around 5.5 oz.
 An important quality of any racing shoe is to provide the runner with strong traction and support without weighing them down in any way.
 As with its predecessors, this model achieves exactly that.
 The incredible combination of its Green rubber outsole, Cushlon LT midsole, and Flymesh upper keep the runner cushioned and secure throughout their activities yet still avoid carrying unnecessary weight.
 Some reviewers have stated that these feel even lighter than the previous model.